Condensation & humidity

 1. Run a dehumidifier:

 A dehumidifier is a great option if you’re struggling with excessive moisture in your home.
+Most will fill a tank that can be emptied manually, while some support continuous operation and can be plumbed to a drain, requiring less effort on your part.

 1. Turn on the ceiling fan:

 Condensation is more prevalent during our winter cold snaps.
-With these tips and tools you can keep it under control and make your home more comfortable.
+With these tips and tools, you can keep it under control and make your home more comfortable.